kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-language.md

 renuka 2 2
 {% endhighlight %}

-and the contents of "state-names.txt" are:
+and "state-names.txt":
 {% highlight scala %}
 1 California
 2 Washington
 {% endhighlight %}

-Then the output in the file `important-customers-by-state.txt` is:
+Then the output in the file `important-customers-by-state.txt` will be:
 {% highlight scala %}
 California  2
 Washington  1
 {% endhighlight %}

-Which shows that there are 2 customers in California who spent more than $2.00, and 1 in Washington who spent more than $2.00.
+This result show that there are two customers in California and one in Washington who spent more than two dollars.

 ### Scala Quick Reference<a id="summary"> </a>

-To summarize the Scala phrases that were critical to the basic job:
+Below we summarize the Scala commands we used in our example Scalding script.

-+ **Indicate Fields**
+#### Indicate Fields

 Precede field names with a single quote: